Before we talk about Pampers Sensitive Baby Wipes ingredients, let me tell you something. When I started writing this blog, it suddenly hit me.

 Polypropylene means plastic with recycle code 5.
 While it is one of the safest types of plastic, I am still not a big fan of it.
 First, it is not biodegradable.
 Second, recent studies have shown that almost all plastic may contain estrogen-mimicking chemicals.

 Rayon is made from wood pulp.
 The process of conversion of the material from wood to the fabric may involve solvents that may be potentially toxic to the environment.

 Conclusion About Pampers Sensitive Baby Wipes Ingredients

 While there are good improvements in the formulation of Pampers Sensitive Baby Wipes ingredients, I can’t recommend them mainly due to the risk of carcinogenic 1,4-dioxane contamination and the risk of skin irritation.
-In my 2018 Baby Wipes Rating List, there are 35 wipes rated so you might check it out so you can choose the safest baby wipes for your baby.
+In my 2018 Baby Wipes Rating List, there are 35 other wipes rated so you might check it out so you can choose the safest baby wipes for your baby.